-In order to properly understand the increasing role of the market in the fields of art and culture, we must first consider the shift in the relationship between governments on one hand, and art and culture on the other.
+In order to properly understand the increasing role of the market in the fields of art and culture, we must first consider the shifting role of government and policy.
 The government is a key player in the world of art and culture in the Netherlands and Europe, and thus an influential figure in this debate; not so much as a champion of one specific opinion, but rather through the results of its concrete policy.
-The continuity of the contemporary production of art and culture is highly dependent on the resources made available by national, regional and local governments.
-Much of the artistic production which is considered socially valuable, cannot be financed solely through revenue from the private sector (a combination of funds provided by consumers, sponsors and benefactors).
+The continuity of art and culture is highly dependent on the resources made available by national, regional and local governments.
+Much of the artistic production which is considered socially valuable, cannot be financed solely by the private sector (a combination of funds provided by consumers, sponsors and benefactors).
 This is what economists call market failure: the market is unable to provide a socially desirable outcome, so that the task must be assumed by the government.
-In this context, governments in Europe are seen as playing an essential role in the art world, being the main source of funding for education programmes, for the creation and production of art and culture, and for organisations which make these available to European citizens, from theatres and museums to supporting institutions.
+In this context, governments in Europe are seen as playing an essential role in the art world, being the main source of funding for education programmes, for the creation and production of art and culture, and for organisations which make these available to European citizens, from theatres, museums and broadcasters to supporting institutions.

 Throughout the second half of the 20th century, Dutch art and culture policy has seen a succession of basic principles and philosophies justifying this financial state support.
-Most of these, with the exception of the traditional principle of public education through art, still play an important role in the contemporary policy paradigm, defining for example the criteria applied by various public art and culture funds for granting public funding to projects, artists and institutions.
-Important criteria include the geographical decentralisation of art and culture, the quality of the works and performances, and the degree of cultural entrepreneurship.
+Most of these, with the exception of the traditional principle of public education through art (‘Bildungsideal’), still play an important role in the contemporary policy paradigm.
+Criteria applied by various public art and culture funds for granting public funding to projects, artists and institutions are directly based on these principles: geographical distribution of access to art and culture, the quality of the works and performances, and the degree of cultural entrepreneurship.

-In the late 1990s Rick van der Ploeg, then Dutch State Secretary for Culture, Art and Media, was responsible for introducing the concept of cultural entrepreneurship, based on economic principles, into Dutch national policy.
+In the late 1990s Rick van der Ploeg, then Dutch State Secretary for Culture, Art and Media, was responsible for introducing the concept of cultural entrepreneurship into Dutch national policy.
 Van der Ploeg’s tenure (from 1998 to 2002) took place under a broad Labour-Liberal-Democrat coalition, in power from 1994 to 2002.
 He considered the activities of makers and producers in the art world, who must be able to improvise and deal with multiple perspectives and new ideas, while managing organisations and realising productions, as a prime example of entrepreneurship.
-However, the notion of entrepreneurship in the context of the arts, with all the economic connotations this implied, was not greeted with universal enthusiasm.
+However, the notion of entrepreneurship in the context of the arts, with all its implied economic connotations, was at first not greeted with universal enthusiasm.
 Gradually, however, the importance of entrepreneurship as promoted by Van der Ploeg has gained acceptance in the world of art and culture, at least at the institutional level.
-An indication of this institutional acceptance, in the Netherlands and abroad, is the establishment of education programmes in this field, the curriculum of these education programmes, the developments in the professional field, and the research of these developments.
+An indication of this acceptance, in the Netherlands and abroad, is the establishment of education programmes in this field.
 Art management has become a given fact.